 So, for example, if your employer denied you a proper meal break for an entire year, which is about 250 work days, you might be entitled to damages equal to 250 x your wage rate.
 So If you were making $15/hour, that’d be $3,750 in extra wages you were owed.

 If your employer fails to provide you with proper rest breaks, you’re entitled to an extra hour of pay for each work day they deprived you of a rest break you were entitled to.
 And if your employer didn’t give you a proper meal break or a proper rest break, they’d owe you two extra hours of pay for that day.

 As always, there are nuances and technicalities to California’s meal and rest break laws, which is why you should consult with a California workers’ rights attorneys if you do believe your employer is violating your rights.

 For example, if a meal or rest break was made available to you, but you voluntarily and willingly decided to skip it and work through your break or eat while working, your employer would not owe you any extra wages or penalty.
 They only have to “provide” you with those break times.
 What you do with them is up to you.

-If your employer has denied you a proper meal or rest breaks, you’re entitled to extra wages.
-You have four basic options to get them:
+If your employer has denied you a proper meal or rest breaks, you’re entitled to extra wages under California employment law.

 - Ask your employer for those extra wages, and try things on your own, without a lawyer’s help and without pursuing formal legal remedies;